aliok/liquibase-turkish-bug/README.md

+This is a reproducable case for a bug report.

 # INSTRUCTIONS

 I couldn't reproduce the problem with Docker.
 Maybe it is just a Mac issue.

 ## Language + Locale